Astarhub/guides-materials/users/materials/what-is-astar/index.md

 # Token

-ASTA (Astar Native Token) and SDN (Shiden Native Token) have the same use cases and parameters.
+ASTR (Astar Native Token) and SDN (Shiden Native Token) have the same use cases and parameters.
 The initial total token supply is 70,000,000 tokens, and the annual inflation is 10%.

 ![](./Token.png)